Preschools for the Penan

 Objectives of the preschools

 The Penan, in cooperation with the Bruno Manser Fund, have set up the preschools to give their children a start in life with a greater immersion in their own culture and to prepare them better to meet the demands of primary school.
-To date, schools have been built in two villages and together they have capacity for thirty children.
+15 pupils attend the preschool per year.
+The preschool pursues the following objectives:

 1. Maintenance and furtherance of traditional Penan knowledge